Looking for Computer and Technology Stocks? The Zacks Rank Can Help You Find Winners

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Logitech (LOGI), which was added to the Zacks Rank #1 list on April 2, 2021.
+Let's take a look at Alphabet (GOOGL), which was added to the Zacks Rank #1 list on April 30, 2021.

-Based in Switzerland, Logitech International S.A. is the parent holding company of Logitech.
-The company is a global leader in peripherals for personal computers and other digital platforms.
-It develops and markets innovative products in PC navigation, Internet communications, digital music, home-entertainment control, video security, interactive gaming and wireless devices.
+Alphabet is one of the most innovative companies in the modern technological age.
+Over the last few years, the company has evolved from primarily being a search-engine provider to cloud computing, ad-based video and music streaming, autonomous vehicles, healthcare providers and others.

-Two analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $0.13 to $5.92 per share.
-LOGI also boasts an average earnings surprise of 105.7%.
+14 analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
+The Zacks Consensus Estimate has increased $15.16 to $84.21 per share.
+GOOGL boasts an average earnings surprise of 43%.

-Earnings are forecasted to see growth of 175.4% for the current fiscal year, and sales are expected to increase 63.5%.
+Earnings are expected to grow 43.7% for the current fiscal year, while revenue is projected to increase 28.8%.

-Additionally, LOGI has climbed higher over the past four weeks, gaining 12.5%.
-The S&P 500 is up 5.5% in comparison.
+GOOGL has been moving higher over the past four weeks as well, up 12.4% compared to the S&P 500's gain of 6.1%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Logitech should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Alphabet should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.